A Light Simulator

 -

-Global illumination
+Global Illumination

-But let's step back a little.
-While you may think (it's often a misconception) that most surfaces are visible because they receive light directly from a light source, there are about as many situations (if not many more) in which, light only appears visible as a result of being illuminated indirectly by other surfaces.
-Look around you and just compare the number of objects or roughly the ratio between the areas which are directly exposed to a light source (the sun, artificial lights, etc.), over areas that are not exposed directly to a light source and receive light reflected by another surface.
-Indirect lighting plays such an important part in the world as we see it, that if you don't simulate it, it will be hard to make your images look photo-real.
-When in rendering we can simulate both direct lighting and indirect lighting effects, we speak of global illumination.
-Ideally, in lighting, and rendering more generally, we want to simulate every possible lighting scenario.
-A scenario is defined by the shape of the object contained in the scene, its material, how many lights are in the scene, their type (is it the sun, is it a light bulb, a flame), their shape, and finally how objects are scattered throughout space (which influences how light travels from surface to surface).
+But let's take a step back.
+While you might think (it's often a misconception) that most surfaces are visible because they receive light directly from a light source, there are about as many situations (if not more) where light only becomes visible as a result of being illuminated indirectly by other surfaces.
+Look around you and compare the number of objects or the ratio between areas that are directly exposed to a light source (the sun, artificial lights, etc.) and those not directly exposed but receive light reflected by another surface.
+Indirect lighting plays such an important role in the world as we see it, that without simulating it, it's challenging to achieve photo-realistic images.
+When rendering can simulate both direct and indirect lighting effects, we refer to it as global illumination.
+Ideally, in lighting, and more generally in rendering, we aim to simulate every possible lighting scenario.
+A scenario is defined by the shape of the objects in the scene, their material, the number and type of lights (be it the sun, a light bulb, or a flame), their shape, and finally, how objects are scattered throughout space (which influences how light travels from surface to surface).

-Furthermore, we will show in the next chapter devoted to light transport that some lighting effects are very difficult to simulate because, while it's more efficient in rendering to simulate the path of light from the eye back to light sources, in some specific cases, it happens that this approach is not efficient at all.
+Furthermore, we will show in the next chapter devoted to light transport that some lighting effects are very difficult to simulate because, while it's more efficient in rendering to simulate the path of light from the eye back to light sources, in some specific cases, this approach is not efficient at all.
 We will show what these cases are in the next chapter, but within the context of the problem at hand here, it means that naive "backward" ray tracing is just not the solution to everything: while being efficient at simulating direct lighting and indirect diffuse effects, it is not a very efficient way of simulating other specific lighting effects such as indirect specular reflections (we will show why in the next chapter).
-In other words, unless you decide that brute force is okay (you generally do until you realize it's not practical to work with), you will quickly realize that "naive" backward ray tracing is clearly not the solution to everything, and potentially look for alternative methods.
-Photon maps are a good example of a technique designed to efficiently simulate caustics (a mirror reflecting light onto a diffuse surface for example — which is a form of indirect specular reflection) which are very hard or computationally expensive to simulate with ray tracing.
+In other words, unless you decide that brute force is okay (you generally do until you realize it's not practical to work with), you will quickly realize that "naive" backward ray tracing is clearly not the solution to everything, and you might look for alternative methods.
+Photon maps are a good example of a technique designed to efficiently simulate caustics (a mirror reflecting light onto a diffuse surface, for example — which is a form of indirect specular reflection) which are very hard or computationally expensive to simulate with ray tracing.

 Why is ray-tracing better than rasterization?
 Is it better?